StephhyL/job-matcher/README.md

 Job Matcher is a command-line utility that matches user and jobs based on common tags - there must be at least 2 common tags.

-Users are greated with a prompt to enter user id(s).
+Users are greeted with a prompt to enter user id(s).
 They can enter one, or many.
 If many, they must separate the ids with a space.
 The user can also enter 'all' and the user/job matches will be displayed.

 Behind the scenes, Job Matcher is parsing the data of two JSON files - one for the user and one for the jobs.